project-akri/akri/docs/development.md

 * `<label>` = v$(cat version.txt)
   * `<label>` can be overridden by setting `LABEL_PREFIX=<desired label>`

+**Note**: Before building these final component containers, make sure you have built any necessary [intermediate containers](./#build-intermediate-containers).
+In particular, to build any of the rust containers (the Controller, Agent, or udev broker), you must first [build the cross-build containers](./#rust-cross-build-containers).

 ```sh
 # To make all of the Akri containers: